-At the Annual Meeting, stockholders will vote upon the following five proposals:
+At the Annual Meeting, stockholders will vote upon the following four proposals:

 - 1. To elect directors to our Board of Directors for the ensuing year; - 2.
-To amend and restate our Articles of Incorporation as further described herein; - 3.
-To approve, in a non-binding advisory vote, the frequency of an advisory vote on the compensation of our named executive officers in future years; - 4.
-To approve, in a non-binding advisory vote, the compensation of our named executive officers as further described herein; - 5.
-To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2022; and - 6.
+To amend and restate our Articles of Incorporation (as amended and restated from time to time, our "Charter") as further described herein; - 3.
+To approve, in a non-binding advisory vote, the compensation of our named executive officers as further described herein; - 4.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - 5.
 To transact such other matters as may properly come before the meeting or any adjournment or postponement thereof.